 - New evidence suggests that inhibiting the action of Piezo1, an ion channel, leads to greater action by regulatory T cells and improvement in remission of MS.

 MS affects around 2.8 million people worldwide.
 Researchers do not yet fully understand all elements of this condition.

 Researchers continue to study how the body’s immune system acts in this disease so that they can develop new treatment options.

-A new study, which appears in Science Advances, investigates a possible direction for the future treatment of MS.
+A new study, which appears in

 As noted by the National Multiple Sclerosis Society, MS is a disease that impacts the CNS, which consists of the brain, spinal cord, and optic nerves.